shahab-sarmashghi/RESPECT/README.md

 Installation
 ------------
-1. You need to have python 2.7 or 3.6 or later installed.
+1. You need to have python 3 (3.6 or later) installed.
 2. Install [Jellyfish][2] and [seqtk][5], and add
 the path to their binary to the system path (so you can, e.g., run `jellyfish --version` and `seqtk` successfully in the terminal).
 3. Install `gurobipy` package using `pip` as described [here][6] and setup the license (they have free academic license).
+4. (Optional) have `gzip` 1.6 or later installed to process gzipped inputs.
+Otherwise, if you have .gz inputs, you need to select a python library for decompression using (`--decomp`) option.
-4. Clone the github repository by running (or you can download the repo)
+5. Clone the github repository by running (or you can download the repo)
 ```
     git clone https://github.com/shahab-sarmashghi/RESPECT.git
 ```
-5. Change to the RESPECT directory and run
+6. Change to the RESPECT directory and run
 ```
     python setup.py install
 ```